-11⁄4 mile-long asphalt path, will havehas a spectacular view of the native prairie area being developed within the boundary of the trail.
-The concept was the creation of the City's Beautification and Tree Advisory Board with installation scheduled for 2013.
+11⁄2 mile-long asphalt path, has a spectacular view of the native prairie area being developed within the boundary of the trail.

 The Hike/Bike Trail was opened in 2011 and financed with Kansas Department of Transportation enhancement funding.
-The 2.5 mile trail begins adjacent to Paris Park, travels west-in a former railroad corridor along the Mill Canal, then south on the levee system for the Arkansas River, which is the southwestern edge of the community, and back east to U.S. Highway 77 to the Charles Dow Sports Complex.
+The 2.5 mile trail begins adjacent to Paris Park, travels west along the Mill Canal, then south on the levee system for the Arkansas River, which is the southwestern edge of the community, and back east to the Charles Dow Sports Complex.
 The total Hike/Bike Trail is anticipated to be nearly seven miles when remaining lengths are constructed.
 Those lengths go northeast again, often along a levee, but this time the Walnut River levee, with termination at the Poplar Walking Trail area.
 An additional possible pedestrian and bicycle connection would be through the middle of the community, through a combination of sidewalks, bike lanes, and/or trail from Cowley College to its new sports complex in southern Arkansas City.
 This was the project that 2013 survey respondents indicated support for and could be the next addition to the trail system.
 Lastly, for hiking and biking enthusiasts who enjoy a less improved amenity, the Prairie Passage Recreation Area is home to the Kneebler Pond Walking trail, five miles of natural surface in a wooded area with a large pond, on the eastern edge of the community.